builders-of-stuff/blog/src/content/blog/ramen-profitability-reflections.md

 ## It’s ok to stop half way

-One of the best things about working alone is that the choice is always yours.
+One of the best things about working alone is the choice is always yours.

 If I don’t like what I’m working on then I can just stop.
 If I wanted to make money working on things I didn't like then I should have just stayed employed.
-In hindsight, that may have been the better choice, but the possibility of creating an app capable of passive income was, and still is, too great to pass up on.
+In hindsight, that may have been the better choice, but the possibility of building my way to passive income was, and still is, too great to pass up on.

 My most challenging app was Subscription Buddy, a Shopify app for product subscriptions.
 It took me 4 months to build and it was the most complex app I built alone, by far.
 Not only was there the standard merchant-facing part along with the storefront-facing part, but it also involved building separate task queues for processing recurring payments, scheduling payments, retrying payments, handling failed payments, email notifications, updating orders, subscriptions, and all that good stuff.

-It was also my first time launching multiple interdependent services on a Kubernetes cluster, with the app server, redis, and another server for queues/workers.
-I know there are far easier methods, and there was absolutely no need to optimize this much for an app that wasn’t even launched yet, but I needed this.
-I needed to prove to myself that I could do this.
+It was also my first time launching multiple interdependent services on a Kubernetes cluster.
+I know there are far easier methods, and there was absolutely no need to optimize this much for an app that wasn’t even launched yet, but I needed this, I needed to prove to myself that I could do it.

 It was a completed and working product, but due to many miscommunications and some minor storefront/UI-related bugs found during the app submission process, it was rejected enough times that my ability to submit was suspended for a month.

 It was frustrating to say the least, having so many months of work just trashed.
 But after a week I realized this was a blessing, I had absolutely no desire to maintain such a beast of an app.
 Just spinning up the development environment required 7 terminal tabs, and fixing potential queue-related bugs would not have been fun.

-I’ve started and stopped so many projects at this point, but each one has provided me valuable first-hand experiences and lessons.
+I’ve started and stopped so many projects at this point, and each time showed me that's it's perfectly fine to do so.
+Nothing bad really happens, life goes on.

 I think it’s also worth mentioning that it’s extremely hard to compete and win when you’re building something half-heartedly.
 Putting in even 8 hours a day will be a struggle, but your top competitors will gladly put in 16 hour days because it’s play for them.